Rithichan/masters-project/README.md

 - Comparison with direct operation on joint state and system to show method works

 3. Uncompute
-- Using the adjoint of the left/right unitary from SVD, can perform an "uncompute" to reduce the size of the tensor and reduce it to an identity type object, while leaving the forward states intact.
+- Using the adjoint of the left/right unitary from SVD, can reduce the size of the tensor and reduce it to an identity type object, while leaving the forward states intact.